-Financial Assistance For Students In South Africa
+Financial Assistance For Students In South Africa (2024)

-Financial Assistance For Students In South Africa
+Financial Assistance Schemes For Students In South Africa

-1. National Student Financial Aid Scheme (NSFAS):
+1. National Student Financial Aid Scheme (NSFAS)

 NSFAS also provides additional funding for students who are studying at universities, colleges and other institutions of higher learning.
-The amounts given by NSFAS depend on your needs as a student and on the type of institution you’re attending
+The amounts given by NSFAS depend on your needs as a student and on the type of institution you’re attending.

-2. FUNZA Lushaka Bursary Programme:
+2. FUNZA Lushaka Bursary Programme

 This is a government initiative that is available to all students in South Africa.
 If you are a student, this bursary will help you with your education fees for both primary and high school.
 You don’t have to be enrolled at any particular institution; all students are eligible for this bursary.

-3. The Student Sponsorship Programme (SSP):
+3. The Student Sponsorship Programme (SSP)

 The Student Sponsorship Programme (SSP) is a government-funded programme that provides financial assistance to students from disadvantaged backgrounds.
 The programme is open to students from all educational institutions and provinces, as well as any race or creed.
 It’s important to note that the SSP only accepts applications from registered tertiary institutions in South Africa.

-5. The Desmond Tutu HIV Foundation.
+4. The Desmond Tutu HIV Foundation.

 The Desmond Tutu HIV Foundation offers bursary funding for students pursuing postgraduate studies in the fields of public health, epidemiology and HIV-related research.
 The foundation aims to support young academicians who are committed to improving healthcare outcomes through the development of research evidence.